StrikerX3/TCPRelay.NET/TCPRelayCommon/readme.txt

     Server up at <machine-name>:1935

-  You can also find it in DxDiag or the computer properties (WinKey + Pause).
+  You can also find it in DxDiag, in the computer properties (WinKey + Pause) or by typing "hostname" in the Windows Command Prompt.

   If you set the target address manually, make sure it is correct.
 TCPRelay will try to lookup the host name to ensure it is valid but will make no attempt to